Last Updated on 29 November 2025 by Cycloscope

 There isn’t any grassland anymore, just farms and fields all around us, the track gets very narrow and there’s a downhill we can’t help but walk… followed by an equally terrible climb.

-The trail crosses the tarmac roads quite a few times and we begin to wonder if we should give up… but we don’t, at least for today, we want to stay on the trail and find a cool and quiet camping spot.
+The trail crosses the tarmac roads quite a few times and we begin to wonder if we should give up… but we don’t, at least for today, we want to stay on the trail and find a calm and quiet camping spot.

 Cissbury Ring

-It’s 6 pm and we are already exhausted, even though there’s light until about 10 pm (tomorrow will be the Summer Solstice), we can’t go any further, it is also our first fully loaded cycling day in almost 2 years so we are not exactly super-fit.
+It’s 6 pm, and we are already exhausted.
+Even though there’s light until about 10 pm (tomorrow will be the Summer Solstice), we can’t go any further.
+It is also our first fully loaded cycling day in almost 2 years, so we are not exactly super-fit.

-After the umpteenth bumpy single-track-downhill, a mirage appears a sweet and soft hill with a small grove at its top, just perfect.
+After the umpteenth bumpy single-track-downhill, a mirage appears of a sweet and soft hill with a small grove at its top, just perfect.
 We’ll find out later that it was the Cissbury Ring, an important Neolithic site (we didn’t even notice… too tired).

 The Second Day

 We wake up surrounded by a thick mist, visibility is about 10 meters, and the tent is wet.
-We start riding and see how it goes, the first mile is doable, but then the hell unleashes, vertical up and downs on single tracks, tall grass, big rocks… we push 80% of the time.
+We start riding and see how it goes.
+The first mile is doable, but then the hell unleashes: vertical up-and-downs on single tracks, tall grass, big rocks… we push 80% of the time.

 Conclusions